DevalSam/polka-evm-app/README.md

 ---

 > **Developer's Note**: This is my passion project and pathway to contributing to the Polkadot ecosystem.
 I'm committed to relentlessly enhancing this template to production-ready standards with constant updates and improvements.
-My goal is to make cross-chain development accessible and earn recognition in the Polkadot community.
+My goal is to make cross-chain development accessible and earn a spot in the Polkadot community.

 ---